What are the different types of cover letters?

 What tense should I use when writing a cover letter?

-For example, you can explain who you are in present tense and explain important aspect of your work history in past tense.
+For example, you can explain who you are in the present tense and explain important aspects of your work history in the past tense.
 You can switch to future perfect tense when discussing the ways you would perform if given the position.

 How long should a cover letter be?

 According to 70% of recruiters, a cover letter should not exceed 250 to 300 words.

 Although there is no hard and fast rule about this, the ideal cover letter length should be around half a page to one full page in length to keep your message concise, clear, and easy to digest.

 Should a cover letter be sent as a file attachment?